All-rounder Bresnan confirms retirement

 Bresnan helped the Bears win the County Championship last summer, having previously done so with home county Yorkshire in 2014 and 2015.

-"Deep down I feel I can't reach the high standards that I set myself and my team-mates," Bresnan said.
+"Deep down, I feel I can't reach the high standards that I set myself and my team-mates," Bresnan said.

-The right-hand batter and right-arm seamer also played 85 One-Day Internationals and 34 T20 ODIs for his country.
+The right-hand batter and right-arm seamer also played 85 One-Day Internationals and 34 T20 internationals for his country.

+"This has been an incredibly tough decision, but after returning to winter training I feel that this is the right time.

+The hunger and enthusiasm that I have for the game I love will never leave me, but whilst my head is willing to tackle the 2022 season, my body is not," he said.